What is text annotation? Five different types of annotations

 4. Sentiment annotation

-When built correctly with accurate training data, a strong sentiment analysis model can accurately detect the sentiment in user reviews, social media posts, and so on.
+When built correctly with accurate training data, a strong sentiment analysis model can accurately detect the sentiment in user reviews, social media posts and more.
 The sentiment analysis model would then allow businesses to track public opinion about their products, allowing the companies to develop future strategies or alter current strategies accordingly.

 5. Linguistic annotation